News

 emollients

-and are applied topically to the skin to
+and are applied topically to the skin in order to

-that are affected by various skin problems such as redness, burning, itching, irritation, scaliness.
-They are also used to alleviate longer term skin conditions such as psoriasis, eczema or ichthyosis.
+affected by various skin problems such as redness, burning, itching, irritation, flakiness.
+They are also used to alleviate longer-term skin conditions such as psoriasis, eczema or ichthyosis.

-These products are an excellent choice for providing hydration to large areas, whether hair, skin or the whole body.
-The negative aspect is that they do not provide extra moisturization to the skin.
+These products are an excellent choice for providing hydration to large areas, whether of the hair, face or whole body.
+The negative aspect is that they do not provide exceptional moisturisation of the skin.

 CREAMS

-An excellent choice for daily hydration, suitable for those who are uncomfortable with a greasy feeling - most creams no longer have an unwanted oily texture.
+An excellent choice for daily hydration, suitable for those who find a greasy feeling unpleasant – most creams no longer have an undesirable greasy texture.

-These are an excellent choice for extra dry skin or parts of it, with the negative aspect of the greasy feeling balanced by the extra dose of hydration.
+They are an excellent choice for extra dry skin or parts of it, with the negative aspect of a greasy feeling being balanced by an extra dose of hydration.
 They are therefore recommended to be applied at night.

-Sprays are a great gentle choice for applying a moisturizing ingredient, especially when the skin condition is so severe that it is not recommended to introduce the ingredient by spreading or other contact.
+The spray effect is a great gentle option for applying a hydrating component, especially in cases where the condition of the skin is so severe that it is not recommended to introduce the component by rubbing in or other contact.

-This includes a variety of skin care products that are alternatives to daily care soaps, which can dry out or worsen the condition of compromised skin.
+Here we include various skin care products that are an alternative to daily care in the form of soaps, which can dry out or worsen the condition of damaged skin.

-All of these products are washable, so you can apply them 4-5 times a day, alternating their use, to ensure all-day hydration.
-These are not medicated, such as corticoid ointments, which contain a drug with a specific dosage.
-In the case of emollients, you don't have to worry about dangerous side effects from an "overdose" If you inadvertently happen to apply an excessive amount, you simply wash off the product.
+All these products are rinseable, therefore, to ensure all-day hydration you can apply them 4–5 times a day, and you can alternate their use.
+They are not medicinal products, such as corticosteroid ointments which contain an active substance with a specific dosage.
+In the case of softening products you do not have to worry about dangerous adverse effects from “overdosing”.
+If it happens by mistake that you apply an excessive amount, you simply wash the product off.

 -